bjssacademy/advanced-tdd/chapter09/chapter09.md

-# Difficult Dependencies - Designing with Test Doubles
+# Difficult Dependencies and Dependency Inversion

 As we grow our system using TDD, we will run into a major problem.